urieltan/tp/docs/team/lerxcl.md

 * **Enhancements to existing features**:
   * Wrote tests for the basic task operations to increase coverage from 49.89% to 56.75% (Pull requests [\#69](https://github.com/AY2021S1-CS2103T-F12-4/tp/pull/69))

     Created EventBuilder and TodoBuilder, which is adapted after PersonBuilder in AB3.
     Created TypicalTodos and TypicalEvents, which is adapted after TypicalPersons in AB3.

-    These stubs are useful for testing task operations.

   * Wrote tests for:
     - Filter function [\#71](https://github.com/AY2021S1-CS2103T-F12-4/tp/pull/71)